Monthly Archives: September 2010

 How I Met Your Mother – “Cleaning House”

-“Cleaning House” September 27th, 2010 Barney Stinson is a very broad character, but Neil Patrick Harris has always specialized at emphasizing his vulnerability.
-Mind you, this vulnerability always disappears, but the series’ emphasis on serialization has allowed for Barney’s arc … Continue reading
+Barney Stinson is a very broad character, but Neil Patrick Harris has always specialized at emphasizing his vulnerability.
+Mind you, this vulnerability always disappears, but the series’ emphasis on serialization has allowed for Barney’s arc to avoid feeling too reductive.
+Yes, he resets every once in a while, but “Cleaning House” quite clearly identifies that there remains a sense of progress in the character.

 3 Comments